Product Taxonomy Best Practices that Increase Sales

 👉 Read our E-book: 5 Sure Signs You Need PIM

-The PIM tool helps online retailers and wholesalers to collect and manage product information across multiple selling platforms simultaneously.
+The PIM tool helps online retailers and wholesalers collect and manage product information across multiple selling platforms simultaneously.
 With the software, you can organize category-specific attributes, ensure that each page has metadata and tags, and even find redundant categories across your sales platforms.

 The software is especially useful if you sell products on multiple platforms and want to ensure brand consistency of product categories and attributes.
 If you sell goods in different countries and need to manage product hierarchies in multiple languages, PIM can help you with that as well.